 Ways to Celebrate Martin Luther King, Jr. Day with Kids

-Here are some ideas to explain the significance of Martin Luther King Jr.'s impact.
+Here are some ideas to explain the significance of Martin Luther King Jr.'s impact to children.

 Read “I am Martin Luther King, Jr. (Ordinary People Change the World)”